scheinerman/Posets.jl/README.md

 * antisymmetric (for all $v,w \in V$, we never have both $v < w$ and $w < v$), and
 * transitive (for all $u,v,w \in V$, if $u < v$ and $v < w$ then $u < w$).

 Posets are naturally represented as transitively closed, directed, acyclic graphs.
-This is how this module implements posets using the `SimpleDiGraph` type in `Graphs`.
+This is how this module implements posets using the `DiGraph` type in `Graphs`.

 The design philosophy for this module is modeled exactly on `Graphs`.
 In particular, the vertex set of a poset is necessarily of the form `{1,2,...,n}`.